 Regional or Network Resources

-Patrons can obtain materials from other Committee on Institutional Cooperation (CIC) libraries and the Michigan Research Libraries Triangle (MRLT) through interlibrary loan services.
-MSU is a member of the CIC and the MRLT.
-Access to many journals online in these subject areas is made available through CIC consortia agreements for journal packages.
-MRLT is a cooperative, which maintains reciprocal borrowing agreements with the University of Michigan and Wayne State University.
+MSU is a member of the Big Ten Academic Alliance (BTAA), formerly Committee on Institutional Cooperation (CIC), and the Michigan Research Libraries Triangle (MRLT).
+Online access to many health sciences journals is available to MSU students through BTAA consortia agreements for journal packages.
+MRLT is a cooperative which maintains reciprocal borrowing agreements with the University of Michigan and Wayne State University.

-Many resources used by the Public Health faculty and students overlap with materials collected by other bibliographers at MSU.
-The bibliographers in Human Medicine, Veterinary Science, Nursing, Sociology, Psychology, Goverment Documents, and Data Sources collect material that is useful and relevant to the Public Health users.
+Many resources used by the public health faculty and students overlap with materials collected by other bibliographers at MSU.
+Bibliographers for the following subject areas collect material that is useful and relevant to public health users:

 Donated materials are rarely accepted unless they are historically significant or complete an incomplete series/run which the library already owns.